BrAtUkA/PySockets-p2p/README.md

 # PySockets
-A simple Python Sockets p2p connection system (designed for Rainbow Six mods)
+A simple Python Sockets p2p connection system made without any extra Libraries. tested and built on python-3.8.9

 ## Usage:
 # Starting The Server